 The initial period when a developer joins your team is a great opportunity to develop a comfort level in the relationship.
 Bringing in new recruits to the HQ is one approach.
 This gives them the opportunity to attune themselves to the team and the team to build a one-on-one relationship with their new colleague.

 For teams that don’t have a physical workspace, assigning a mentor to new team members is good practice.
 The mentor can help get the new recruit up to speed on team policies and protocols.
 They can also provide feedback to new members, and collect feedback as well about what worked during onboarding and what didn’t.

 Speaking of expectations, be clear at the beginning about what their role entails and what is expected from them.
 Document what are the duties assigned to their job so that there is no confusion later on.

 Don’t be vague in descriptions.
 A great way to anticipate everything that will be required of new developers is to have first-hand knowledge of the role.
+Go through their resume and work experience and see whether they have all the required skills in their resume or not.
+You also need to see how they perform with those skills to determine whether they will be a good asset to your company or not.
 The best time to establish all ground rules is when you’re interviewing the developer.
 Clarify the stack they will be working on and your plans to scale so that there’s a lesser chance of surprises later on.

 Having the design and development team work in tandem is something we strongly advocate.
 It’s even more important to do this when developers are working remotely.
 The biggest advantage of this is that feedback loops are short and there are minimal delays in going over iterations.